-OGA thins and plants to help the forest become an all-age stand with trees in each 20-year age group.
-In the 1950's and 60's, at least 10% of our forestlands had their topsoil bulldozed away to build roads, skid trails and log loading sites.
-In the 90% of the land where the soil was not removed, many saplings were left standing because they had no financial value.
+Forever Redwood thins and plants to help the forest become an all-age stand with trees in each 20-year age group.
+In the 1950s and 60s, at least 10% of our forestlands had their topsoil bulldozed away to build roads, skid trails and log loading sites.
+In the remaining 90% of the land where the soil was not removed, many saplings were left standing because they had no financial value.
 They are now up to 60-year-old trees.

 Underneath these young trees, many new seedlings and saplings struggle for sunlight.
-We remove mostly small, deformed, diseased and crowded trees and favor large, well formed and vigorous trees.
-We leave more young conifers because they do not take up much space and natural mortality and later thinning will lower their numbers.
-Some acreage is left unthinned to maintain thickets for small animal cover and we also leave some irregular-shaped trees, dead and dying trees and downed wood to not create a "park-like" stand at the expense of the forest's natural structural diversity.
+We remove mostly small, deformed, diseased and crowded trees and favor large, well-formed and vigorous trees.
+We leave more young conifers because they do not take up much space.
+Natural mortality and subsequent thinning will lower their numbers.
+Some acreage is left unthinned to maintain thickets for small animal cover.
+We also leave some irregular-shaped trees, dead and dying trees, and downed wood to support the forest's natural structural diversity.

-But to move towards a diverse all-age stand, snags, the old deformed trees and the best saplings and seedlings must also be kept.
+But to move towards a diverse, all-age stand, snags, old deformed trees, and the best saplings and seedlings must also be kept.
 In some areas, saplings and/or seedlings are the only canopy cover.

-OGA sets aside at least 5 trees per acre to grow to old age and die undisturbed.
+Forever Redwood sets aside at least 5 trees per acre to grow to old age and die undisturbed.
 The goal is to have each acre of the forest eventually be dominated by mature and old-growth trees as it once was.

-The graph below illustrates the estimated changes over 100 years of the Redwood portion of a 45-acre parcel managed by OGA.
-(The graph accounts for redwoods only - if the other tree species were included the number of trees per acre would increase by approximately 80%.)
+The graph on the next page illustrates the estimated changes over 100 years of the Redwood portion of a 45-acre parcel managed by Forever Redwood.
+(The graph accounts for redwoods only-if the other tree species were included, the number of trees per acre would increase by approximately 80%.)
 For example, the number of redwood trees over 30 inches DBH increases from 1.57/acre in 2002 to 11.51/acre in 2102.